sealerio/sealer/docs/site/content/docs/getting-started/using-config.md

 template = "docs/page.html"

 [extra]
 lead = "Config help you define application config then init the cluster.
-You can using config to overwrite default config files like helm values" toc = true top = false
+You can use config to overwrite default config files like helm values" toc = true top = false
 +++